Huize County: Demography

 The city has grown considerably over the past 20 years.
 It has 871,200 inhabitants.

 Geography

+Huize is in northeastern Yunnan and borders Xuanwei and Weining County, Guizhou to the east, Zhanyi District and Xundian County to the south, Dongchuan District and Qiaojia County to the west and Ludian County to the north.

 It is 120 km from the center of Qujing.

 Huize is located between mountains with rice fields at one side and a large earth dam to the south.
 Some of the mountain areas are blasted for construction materials.

 Administrative divisions

 Huize County has 3 subdistricts, 7 towns, 12 townships and 1 ethnic township.